From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Experiments

-Since the general capabilities to generate valid Python code were demonstrated by the original OpenAI paper \citep{chen_evaluating_2021}, our study focused exclusively on simulation models of logistics systems written in Python.
+Since the general capabilities to generate valid Python code were demonstrated by the original OpenAI paper \citep{chen_evaluating_2021}, our study focused exclusively on simulation models of inventory and queuing systems written in Python.
 The GPT-based framework has been finetuned in order to produce valid executable Python code based on the descriptions of a single-server queuing system and single-product inventory-control system.
 It is essential to highlight that unlike in classic NLP problems, such metrics as perplexity and BLEU score \citep{papineni_bleu_2001} can not evaluate the validity of code generation and program synthesis.
 Besides, it is impossible to rely on automated testing since simulation models under consideration are dynamic, iterative systems.
 Therefore, the logic behind the code structure is as important as the simulation output.
-In this regard, all the test problems have been verified manually.
+In this regard, all the test problems have been verified manually by the authors of this paper.